-Employee monitoring in the workplace still falls into a grey area in India.
-However, the local legislature allows employee monitoring to a certain extent.
-For example, section 69 of the Information Technology Act, 2000, and section 5 of the Telegraph Act, 1885, allows the “interception, monitoring or decryption of any information transmitted, received or stored on a company device.
+The local legislature allows employee monitoring to a certain extent.
+For example, section 69 of the Information Technology Act, 2000, and section 5 of the Telegraph Act, 1885, allows the “interception, monitoring or decryption of any information transmitted, received, or stored on a company device.
 This is especially true if there is a legitimate and reasonable business intent, and the monitoring does not intrude into the employee’s personal space and privacy.

 Yes.
 Indian Employment and Labour Laws permit the employer to monitor all activities carried out on company computers.
-Section 69B permits the monitoring and controlling of traffic data or information generated, transmitted, received or stored in any computer resource.
-This includes but not limited to, stored documents/files, downloads, internet usage and active/idle time on the basis that the monitoring is to improve employee productivity and safeguard company information.
+Section 69B allows the monitoring and controlling of traffic data or information generated, transmitted, received, or stored in any computer resource.
+This includes but is not limited to storing documents/files, downloads, internet usage, and active/idle time based on the monitoring to improve employee productivity and safeguard company information.

 Yes.
 In India, it is legal to monitor screen contents and every keystroke on an employer-issued computer.
 A good rule of thumb is to remember that everything an employee does on their work computer can be accessed by their employer, mainly if there is a clear and documented workplace policy in place.

 In regards to social media, employers are allowed to monitor and restrict employees’ social media use while at work, especially on company devices.
-Employers are required to set policies in place that state conditions relating to the use of social media during working hours.
+Employers are required to set policies in place that state conditions relating to social media use during working hours.

 Yes.
-As per according to Indian Employment and Labour Law, the employer has the right to monitor company emails.
+According to the Indian Employment and Labour Law, the employer has the right to monitor company emails.
 It is, therefore, important that companies inform employees about monitoring in advance.

 Yes.
-The Indian Telegraph Act, 1883 which regulates the use of wired and wireless telegraphy, telephones, radio communications and digital data communications, allows employers to establish, maintain and all forms of wired and wireless connections.
+The Indian Telegraph Act, 1883, which regulates wired and wireless telegraphy, telephones, radio communications, and digital data communications, allows employers to establish, maintain, and all forms of wired and wireless connections.
 It also authorizes government law enforcement agencies to monitor/intercept communications and tap phone lines under conditions defined within the Indian Constitution.
 Furthermore, section 5 (2) of the Indian Telegraph Act 1885 – with rule 419 (A) of Indian Telegraph (Amendment) Rules 2007 obliges telecommunications service providers to maintain extreme secrecy in matters concerning lawful interception.

 Yes.
 In India, employers are generally allowed to deploy video monitoring systems in certain areas of the workplace, such as loading areas, entry and exit areas, parking lots, production areas, cash counters, and server rooms.
 Companies must comply with local laws on all surveillance systems.
 The law prohibits the use of video monitoring systems in restrooms or locker rooms.
 Also, audio recording or eavesdropping is considered illegal.
 To record sound, the party or parties being recorded must give their consent.

 Yes.
-In cases where an employee carries out work activities on a personal device, employers are permitted to monitor such activities during working hours.
+In cases where an employee carries out work activities on a personal device, employers can monitor such activities during working hours.
 Nevertheless, the consent of the parties concerned should be obtained.
 Also, employers should spell out the extent of monitoring on personal devices.
-The Information Technology Act prohibits any person from accessing, copying or downloading data without the permission of the owner of the device.
+The Information Technology Act prohibits any person from accessing, copying, or downloading data without the owner’s permission.

 Yes.
 As mentioned above, an employer may collect data on a computer belonging to an employee if consent has been obtained or a well-defined BYOD policy that permits the monitoring of an employee’s equipment within company premises is established.

 Yes.
-Notice is an important factor.
-It is essential for employers to adequately inform their employees about the nature and extent of the monitoring in advance, employees must be provided with adequate safeguards against employer monitoring, as well as consequences in the event of an infringement or unacceptable behaviour.
+Notice is an essential factor.
+It is necessary for employers to adequately inform their employees about the nature and extent of the monitoring in advance.
+Employees must be provided with adequate safeguards against employer monitoring and consequences in the event of an infringement or unacceptable behavior.
 Also, It is important to have written consent from employees.

 Yes.
-Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 requires every corporate entity to adopt and maintain reasonable security practices to protect sensitive personal data of employees in their possession.
-This includes data such as passwords, medical records, financial records, physical, physiological and mental health condition, sexual orientation, biometric information, etc. An employer who fails to follow these security practices and discloses information, either knowingly, deliberately or without consent, will be penalized under section 72A of the (Indian) Information Technology Act, 2000 and the individual concerned is entitled to compensation according to section 43A of IT Amendment Act, 2008.
+Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 requires every corporate entity to adopt and maintain reasonable security practices to protect employees’ sensitive personal data in their possession.
+This includes passwords, medical records, financial records, physical, physiological and mental health conditions, sexual orientation, biometric information, etc. An employer who fails to follow these security practices and discloses information, either knowingly, deliberately or without consent, will be penalized under section 72A of the (Indian) Information Technology Act, 2000 and the individual concerned is entitled to compensation according to section 43A of IT Amendment Act, 2008.

 Yes.
-Employers are allowed to monitor the use of company equipment by employees at the workplace, but they must first be familiar with both federal and state laws on monitoring.
-Lawyers, however, recommend that clear policies are established to show which metrics will be monitored, why, and how the employee monitoring software will function.
+Employers are allowed to monitor the use of company equipment by employees at the workplace, but they must first be familiar with federal and state laws on monitoring.
+However, lawyers recommend that clear policies are established to show which metrics will be monitored, why, and how the employee monitoring software will function.
 Employee consent is also required.
-In addition, section 43A of the IT Act governing data privacy and protection states that an organization must adopt and enforce appropriate security practices when handling sensitive personal data or information (SDPI).
+Also, section 43A of the IT Act governing data privacy and protection states that an organization must adopt and enforce appropriate security practices when handling sensitive personal data or information (SDPI).

-Currently, employee monitoring is still a grey area in India, since there are no comprehensive surveillance laws in place.
+Currently, employee monitoring is still a grey area in India, since there are no comprehensive surveillance laws.
 That said, adequate information should be given to employees, such as monitoring policies and handbooks.
 There is also a need to be specific on the degree of monitoring and getting consent.
-These measures allow employees to understand the process better and to establish where they can or can not expect privacy.
+These measures allow employees to understand the process better and establish where they can or can not expect privacy.